triton-inference-server/model_navigator/docs/helm_charts.md

 ### Overview

-[Multi-Instance GPU (MIG)](https://developer.nvidia.com/blog/getting-kubernetes-ready-for-the-a100-gpu-with-multi-instance-gpu/)  is a new feature of the latest generation of NVIDIA GPUs, such as NVIDIA DGX A100.
+[Multi-Instance GPU (MIG)](https://developer.nvidia.com/blog/getting-kubernetes-ready-for-the-a100-gpu-with-multi-instance-gpu/)  is a new feature of the latest generation of NVIDIA GPUs, such as the NVIDIA DGX A100.
 It enables users to maximize the utilization of a single GPU by running multiple GPU workloads concurrently as if there were multiple smaller GPUs.
 MIG supports running multiple workloads in parallel on a single A100 GPU or allowing multiple users to share an A100 GPU with hardware-level isolation and quality of service.